A year on, horrific Grenfell Tower fire haunts Britain

 "I don't see this as a tragedy.
 I see it as an atrocity," Hissam Choucair, who lost six members of his family in the fire, told a public inquiry last month.

-In the west London neighbourhood around Grenfell the victims were remembered at vigils and church services, before a silent march and an evening meal hosted by local Muslims.
-Relatives of the dead laid flowers by a memorial wall near the base of the tower, joined by survivors, London Mayor Sadiq Khan and music stars Adele, Stormzy and Marcus Mumford, of the band Mumford and Sons.
+In the west London neighborhood around Grenfell the victims were remembered at vigils and church services, before a silent march and an evening meal hosted by local Muslims.
+Relatives of the dead laid flowers by a memorial wall near the base of the tower, joined by survivors, London Mayor Sadiq Khan and music stars Adele, Stormzy and Marcus Mumford.

 A year on, the area around Grenfell echoes with sounds of construction.
 The ruined tower, which stood for months like a black tombstone on the skyline, is covered in white sheeting.
 A green heart and the words "Grenfell forever in our hearts" are emblazoned at the top.